DavidMatthewFraser/easy-to-git/README.md

-# Hello and Welcome
-## It should be a fun time doing the codez with all yall!
-### You can check out tutorials such as <a href='https://github.com/firstcontributions/first-contributions/blob/master/README.md'>this one</a> to get famaliar with the git hubz

 # Easy to git
 The idea of this repo is to get you started with Git and GitHub.
 ## The very basics